-Although there’s a lot that has to be covered under the national curriculum, that doesn’t mean that schools can’t give pupils a chance for some extra, enriching experiences during their time at school.
+Although there’s a lot that has to be covered under the national curriculum, that doesn’t mean that primary schools can’t give pupils a chance for some extra, enriching experiences during their time at school.

 This is exactly what St Francis Catholic Primary School in Bradford did in May, when it ran its month-long celebration of music.